-The 2 meter (7 feet) Diamond was struggling to lift the camera in the fairly light winds coming off the ocean.
-At times, people on the beach had to duck under the line from me to the camera!
+The 2 meter (7 foot) diamond was struggling to lift the camera in the fairly light winds coming off the ocean.
+At times, people on the beach had to duck under the line as it stretched from me to the camera!
 The camera was behaving as a sort of aerial tether point, with the kite flying at a steep line angle from there.

 Towing Practice With Carbon Diamond #2

 That's what it turned out to be, after high hopes of hovering a camera so it looked into the Adelaide Oval stadium.
 It just wasn't on for several reasons.

 A clearing that looked OK on the map was way too steep and a bit small for KAP, the trees upwind were tall and the passenger jet pilots coming in to land at Adelaide airport would have had a fine view of the kite from their cockpit side window!

 So, after a bit of a walk around to look at other options, I drove back through the city to Karrangga Park on the south side of the CBD.
 Flags in the city center were indicating some wind, perhaps 10 to 12 kph.

 Shortly after getting the big diamond rigged and airborne, an over-enthusiastic yank on the line caused a patched-up tip pocket to fail.
 A carbon rod pushed through and the kite folded up.
 Serve me right for just using a couple of small staples to fix the original failure a few weeks ago!